menu

 Overview

 Lockhart is a tiny town located in the state of South Carolina.
 With a population of 370 people and just one neighborhood, Lockhart is the 240th largest community in South Carolina.
-Lockhart has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Lockhart was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

 Lockhart is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lockhart is a town of professionals, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Lockhart who work in healthcare (17.73%), management occupations (11.35%), and maintenance occupations (8.51%).
+Overall, Lockhart is a town of professionals, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Lockhart who work in healthcare (27.27%), management occupations (8.33%), and maintenance occupations (6.82%).

 Setting & Lifestyle